fateToLose/tele_bot_with_llm/README.md

 # GenAI Telegram Bot
 A single plaform with multiple GenAI models via Telegram bot.
 Allowing user to utilise different models and version in single platform.

 This repo is a personal project to build up to expand knowledge with API and LLM.

+*Have fun and continue building.*

 ## Features
 - Allow user to select the multiple models and version.
 [User can change or add more by editing the configuration]